thvhauwe/cad-interface/README.md

 ### 4. GETTING STARTED
 ------------------

+Objects can be created by importing `PartChecker.py`.
+The STEP files used in the publication are available in `./parts`.
-Open the file `PartChecker_main.py`.
+Example usage is in file `PartChecker_main.py`.
 The documententation is provided inline with the code.